Zekhire/buildozer_setup/README.md

 # buildozer_setup
 Repo that contains description how to make buildozer work.
 Works on 15.05.2021. buildozer.spec file was enriched with libff requirement.

+# Caution!
+Installation commands may contain large redundance, but who cares ...

 ## Requirements
 This repo was created and tested on Python 3.6.13.

 ## Buildozer Setup
-First run following commands in order to install dependencies (it may contain large redundance, but who cares).:
+First run following commands in order to install dependencies.:

 ```bash
 sudo apt-get install openjdk-8-jdk -y